VijayalaxmiSKumbhar/NASSCOM-VSD-SoC-Design-Program/README.md

 standard cells are not placed in floor planning

-JUst go to to the location given in the screenshot and try to open the readme file
+Just go to to the location given in the screenshot and try to open the readme file

 ![image](https://github.com/user-attachments/assets/09b4e8dc-9cc0-4e8b-b5ef-125929b1b426)